radosz99/pick-up-games-backend/README.md

 method = `GET`

-## IP validation for comment and rating
+## IP validation
 Two IP validation methods have been implemented and can be used together or separately.
+They are checking if model (which has `Court` object) has not been created with specific court from given IP either too many times (`AMOUNT` validation) or recently (`ELAPSED_TIME` validation).

+Can be used for:
+- Rating,
+- Comment,
+- Timeframe.

 ### By maximum amount
 Using validation decorator:
 ```